jquast/HP-15C/README.rst

 Details of Bugfix
 =================

-With bugfix applied, keystrokes are not lost.
-This is a video of numbers 3 and 1 are typed very rapidly, in succession, without loss:
+With the bugfix applied in this repository, keystrokes are not lost.

+A video of numbers '3' and '1' typed very rapidly, in succession:

 .. image:: HP-15CsimImproved.gif